anarchie347/brain/Planning and Design/Methods and Recursion.md

 - Put code inside loop
 - split code where any recursive calls occur, the recursive call is at the end of the block ,not the start of the new.
 - encase each block with an `if stage <= X && !skip` statement, where X is the ordered index of the block (0 indexed)
+- variable declarations made within the subroutine should be hoisted outside the loop
 - replace the recursive call with:
     - Push all local vars to stack (not including stage and skip)
     - Push the length the stack pointer has been moved in this operation to the stack